-As of the Effective Date, the following disclosure replaces and supersedes the corresponding information in the footnote to the table in the sub-section "Trustee responsibilities and fees" in the section "CHARGES AND EXPENSES":
+The following disclosure replaces and supersedes the corresponding information in the footnote to the table in the sub-section "Trustee responsibilities and fees" in the section "CHARGES AND EXPENSES":

-Trustee who is an "interested person" (as defined in the 1940 Act) of the fund and Putnam Management.
+\\ Trustee who is an "interested person" (as defined in the 1940 Act) of the fund and Putnam Management.
 Mr. Reynolds is deemed an "interested person" by virtue of his position as an officer of the fund and his direct beneficial interest in shares of Franklin Resources, of which Putnam Management is an indirect wholly-owned subsidiary.
+Mr.

-Mr. Reynolds is the President of your fund and each of the other Putnam funds, and prior to January 1, 2024, Mr. Reynolds was President and Chief Executive Officer of Putnam Management and Putnam Investments, LLC, the previous parent company to Putnam Management, PIL, and PAC.
+Reynolds is the President of your fund and each of the other Putnam funds, and prior to January 1, 2024, Mr. Reynolds was President and Chief Executive Officer of Putnam Management and Putnam Investments, LLC, the previous parent company to Putnam Management, PIL, and PAC.

-As of the Effective Date, the sub-section "Putnam Management and its Affiliates" in the section "MANAGEMENT" is deleted in its entirety and replaced with the following: Putnam Management and its Affiliates
+The sub-section "Putnam Management and its Affiliates" in the section "MANAGEMENT" is deleted in its entirety and replaced with the following:

+Putnam Management and its Affiliates